tudorpintea999/frontier/docs/overview.md

 ## EVM execution only

-In many situations, a Substrate blockchain may only want to include EVM execution capatibilities.
+In many situations, a Substrate blockchain may only want to include EVM execution capabilities.
 In this way, it functions similarly to `pallet-contracts`, integrates with Substrate better and is less intrusive.
-The module, and its EVM execution capatibilties, can be added or removed at any moment via forkless upgrades.
+The module, and its EVM execution capabilities, can be added or removed at any moment via forkless upgrades.
 With EVM execution only, Substrate uses its account model fully and signs transactions on behalf of EVM accounts.